meedan/check-bots/README.md

 This bot is at `exif.js`.
 It listens to the `create_project_media` event and, if it's an uploaded media, it extracts EXIF data and posts to Check as an annotation, with a link for the full report.

-### 3. Similarity Bot

-This bot is at `claim-similarity.js`.
-It listens to the the `create_project_media` event and, if it's a claim, it stores in Alegre's similarity index and related to another existing claim on Check if they are similar.

 ## Usage